JeffDeCola/my-cheat-sheets/other/science/earth-and-space-science/astronomy-cheat-sheet/README.md

   meaning, "searing" or "scorching.
 * `Rigel` - Blue color.
 7th brightest star in the Constellation of orion.
   864 lights years away.

+## PLANETS

+What is a planet?

+* Orbits the sun
+* Has sufficient mass to be round
+* Is not a satellite of another object
+* Can clear the area around its orbit

+The problem with Pluto could not clear the area around its orbit.

+## TYPES OF STARS

+Types of Suns,

+* tbd
+* tbd